ARTFL-Project/PhiloLogic4/docs/installation.md

 ### Downloading

-IMPORTANT: Do not install from the master branch on github: this is a the development branch and in no way garanteed to be stable
+IMPORTANT: Do not install from the master branch on github: this is the development branch and is in no way garanteed to be stable

 You can find a copy of the latest version of PhiloLogic4 [here](../../../releases/).

-For the rest of this document, we will assume the PhiloLogic source code is installed in your home directory at ~/PhiloLogic4/

 ### Prerequisites